A 3D Chemodynamical Census of Inner-Galaxy Metal-poor Giants to [Fe/H]~-3.5

 \section{Introduction}

-A central goal of Galactic archaeology is to understand the physics of the earliest phases of the Milky Way's (MW) earliest formation.
+A central goal of Galactic archaeology is to understand the physical processes that governed the earliest phases of the Milky Way's (MW) formation.
 Ancient stars that retain the chemical and dynamical imprints of their birth environments are ideal tracers.
 Although precise stellar age measurements remain challenging, especially for old stars, stellar metallicity offers a valuable proxy, since the most metal-poor stars are statistically among the oldest.

 In the hierarchical galaxy formation scenario, the inner $\sim5$ kpc region of the MW is expected to harbor most of the oldest metal-poor stars \citep[e.g.,][]{El-Badry2018}, consistent with early hints from the HK Survey based on age gradients of halo blue horizontal-branch stars \citep{Beers1985,Preston1991}.
-Recent observations \citep{BK22,Rix2022,Conroy2022} confirm this prediction, revealing a centrally concentrated, kinematically hot component of metal-poor stars often referred to as the``proto-Galaxy'' or ``Aurora.''
+Recent observations \citep{BK22,Conroy2022,Rix2022} confirm this prediction, revealing a centrally concentrated, kinematically hot component of metal-poor stars often referred to as the ``proto-Galaxy'' or ``Aurora.''
 In addition, orbit-space analyses of inner-Galaxy metal-poor stars have identified distinct substructures such as Shiva and Shakti, interpreted as possible early massive fragments that coalesced at high redshift (perhaps about 12 Gyr ago) \citep{MalhanRix2024}.

 The proto-Galaxy is pivotal for reconstructing the assembly history of the inner halo and the Galactic disk system.
-Combining Gaia astrometry \citep{Gaia2023} with large spectroscopic surveys such as LAMOST \citep{Zhao2012LAMOST} and APOGEE \citep{apogee}, recent studies have identified that the chaotic proto-Galaxy ([Fe/H]$\lesssim -1.3$) represents the first stage of the three-phase MW disk assembly \citep{BK22,Rix2022,Conroy2022,Chandra2024}.
+Combining Gaia astrometry \citep{Gaia2023} with large spectroscopic surveys such as LAMOST \citep{Zhao2012LAMOST} and APOGEE \citep{apogee}, recent studies have identified that the chaotic proto-Galaxy ([Fe/H]$\lesssim -1.3$) represents the first stage of the three-phase MW disk assembly \citep{BK22,Conroy2022,Rix2022,Chandra2024}.
 This is followed by the spin-up phase ($-1.3\lesssim$[Fe/H]$\lesssim-0.9$) of the thick disk, with a rapid increase in median rotation velocity and a dynamical transition from a dispersion-dominated to a rotation-dominated regime.
 Finally, the system enters the cool-down phase to form a thin disk.
 However, most existing proto-Galaxy spectroscopic samples are limited to $\mathrm{[Fe/H]} \gtrsim -2.0$, leaving the first 1-2 Gyr of the MW's formation history largely unconstrained.